USMAN1626/Orderly--MERN-based-web-application/README.md

-# 🏨 Orderly MERN Based App
+# 🏨 Orderly WEB App

-AUA Hotel App is a MER-based mobile application that allows users to browse hotel listings, book rooms, and manage their bookings and profile with ease.
+Orderly App is a MERN-based web application that allows users to browse hotel listings, book rooms, and manage their bookings and profile with ease.

 ---